hugopage17/bakery-challenge/README.md

 This repository is for the Pivot Professional Learning coding challenge.

 ## Getting Started
-Get started by first installing required dependencies using the command below
+Get started by first installing required dependencies using the command below.
 ```bash
 npm install
 ```
-To run unit test run the below command or refer to the github actions in this repository to examine unit testing within a CI environment
+To run unit test run the below command or refer to the github actions in this repository to examine unit testing within a CI environment.
+All unit tests can be found in tests folder.
 ```bash
 npm test
 ```
-To build the application run the command below
+To build the application run the command below.
 ```bash
 npm run build
 ```